GasStationWeenie/munifying-on-windows/README.md

 # munifying on Windows 11 (the easy way, not the PP way)

 Many users have complained about the difficulty of finding RF addresses as well as downgrading the dongle to a lower vulnerable firmware revision if needed.
-The following is the easiest way to find paired RF addresses for a Unifying dongle and perform downgrade operations.
+The following is the easiest way to find paired RF addresses for a Unifying dongle and perform downgrade operations through Windows.

 # Requirements
 - Relatively up to date Windows 11 (possibly 10 but untested) installation